-Be sure to check out our diets made simple series, namely How to Diet without Counting Calories to learn other dieting strategies that you can begin using right away.
+Be sure to check out our diets made simple series, namely How To Stop Counting Calories [1 Unique Thing To Do Instead] to learn other dieting strategies that you can begin using right away.

 With that said, your diet is only one piece of the puzzle.

-Next we will talk about another hack that you can use to lose weight: Simple Exercise Strategies for Weight Loss.
+Next, we will talk about another hack that you can use to lose weight: The 3 Best Exercises To Lose Weight Fast [And Build Muscle Too].
 Not many people know that muscles are your body’s secret weapon for burning fat.